keboola/connection-docs/overview/index.md

 - [components](https://developers.keboola.com/extend/#component) (used as data source and destination connectors and applications).
 - components based on the [Generic Extractor](https://developers.keboola.com/extend/#generic-extractor/).

-Keboola, your in-house teams, or 3rd parties can create all components.
-They can use already existing data, ETL processes, and workflows.
+Keboola, your in-house teams, or 3rd parties can create all components while using already existing data, ETL processes, and workflows.
-The platform automates infrastructure, user and data management, offering services like [data catalog](/catalog/), operational metadata, governance, and reverse billing.
-Components can be private or shared with Keboola users via our marketplace featuring applications mainly from 3rd parties to enhace workflows and support a composable enterprise.
+The platform automates infrastructure, user, and data management, offering services like [data catalog](/catalog/), operational metadata, governance, and reverse billing.
+Components can be private or shared with Keboola users via our marketplace featuring applications mainly from 3rd parties to enhance workflows and support a composable enterprise.

 Components can be run as standard pieces of our Flows [/tutorial/automate/#main-header], obtaining the full support and services (a link to your
 [components](https://components.keboola.com/components), [logs, etc.](https://developers.keboola.com/extend/common-interface/)).